 - Language Training and Test Preparation Courses.
-Net revenues from our language training and test preparation courses from our continued operations increased by 26.9% from US\$645.0 million for the fiscal year ended May 31, 2012 to US\$818.6 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013-Net Revenues-Educational Programs and Services." - Primary and Secondary School Education.
+Net revenues from our language training and test preparation courses from our continued operations increased by 26.9% from US\$645.0 million for the fiscal year ended May 31, 2012 to US\$818.6 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013 Compared to Fiscal Year Ended May 31, 2012-Net Revenues-Educational Programs and Services." - Primary and Secondary School Education.
 Net revenues from our primary and secondary school education from our continued operations increased by 16.6% from US\$17.8 million for the fiscal year ended May 31, 2011 to US\$20.7 million for the fiscal year ended May 31, 2012, primarily due to an increase in the number of students as we offered additional classes.